fp018/nsp-cbf/README.md

 # Open multiple terminals and start the simulation
 tmuxp load launch.yml
 ```

+**Unpause** the Gazebo simulation.
+Enter int the terminal numbers beetween 1 and 4 to transition beetween the stack of tacks.

 To exit from the terminal multiplexer
 ```bash
 # In one terminal